Helpful Hints

 Living in the Southern Hemisphere, where metric measurements are used, all my recipes list what I am used to!
-However, you may not be used to Celsius, liters and grams and so I hope you find the following useful to you.
+However, you may not be used to Celsius, litres and grams and so I hope you find the following useful to you.
 I know I refer to it often when using recipes from people abroad.
+If there are any other helpful hints you want to see here, please leave me a comment.

 Fahrenheit Celsius Gas Mark